I506dk/SSAD/README.md

 ```
 This will configure Secret Server, and require user interaction

-Arguments can be specified to the script or executable if an automated installation is wanted.
+Arguments can be passed to the script or executable if an automated installation is wanted.

 (***-h or --help***) - will display the help screen.